aldajo92/ROS_ROCKER_POLARIS/README.md

 **Launching the Simulation and Path Tracking Controller:**

 After run the container, a bash terminal will be opened.
-Then, you can launch the simulation and the path tracking controller with the following commands:
+Then, you can launch the simulation and the path tracking controller, based on the launcher file [pt_controller_gazebo.launch](./catkin_ws/src/polaris_sim_utils/launch/pt_controller_gazebo.launch), with the following commands:
 ```bash
 roslaunch polaris_sim_utils pt_controller_gazebo.launch
 ```